Breaking Cat News by Georgia Dunn for September 10, 2022

 21. Trial pic

-Sakura Tomoe over 1 year ago
+Sakura Tomoe about 2 years ago

 I’m glad I was a moderately talented athlete coming out of high school, so sports covered my tuition.
 I also worked summers and got a little help from my parents, and I went to a small, relatively inexpensive college, so I graduated with my degree owing nothing.
 Which is good, because I then got a job in a field completely unrelated to my degree.
 In fact, no degree is even necessary, but college was more about the connections than the classes anyways.